A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 We further examine the $\alpha_\mathrm{ox}$--$\lambda_\mathrm{Edd}$ domain to gain deeper insights.
 The correlation found in QSOs sources by \citet{Lusso10}, where sources with higher accretion rates showcase elevated $\alpha_\mathrm{ox}$ values, corroborates the notion that increased accretion intensifies the big blue bump, thereby boosting UV photon production.
 In contrast, an anticorrelation in LLAGN was observed by \citet{Xu11}, suggesting a divergent behavior in this regime.

-Our findings, depicted in \cref{fig:alpha_vs_lambda}, reveal that LLAGN tend to exhibit either a mild correlation or maintain constant $\alpha_\mathrm{ox}$ values across different accretion rates.
-By binning our data, combining it with the data retrieved by \citet{Lusso10}, and applying a broken power-law fit, we capture behavior spanning nine orders of magnitude in $\lambda_\mathrm{Edd}$.
-The equation fitted is:
+Our findings, shown in \cref{fig:alpha_vs_lambda}, indicate that LLAGN tend to display either a weak correlation or maintain constant $\alpha_\mathrm{ox}$ values across different accretion rates.
+The average $\alpha_\mathrm{ox}$ value for LLAGN is -0.69, compared to 1.4 for \citet{Lusso10} sample, highlighting a distinct difference between the two populations.
+By binning our data, combining it with the dataset from \citet{Lusso10}, and applying a broken power-law fit, we capture the behavior across nine orders of magnitude in $\lambda_\mathrm{Edd}$.

-Since the accretion regime is supossed to switch at $\log~\lambda_\mathrm{EDD}$\,$=$\,$-3$, we anchor $b$\,$=$\,$0.001$.
-The fit yields a $\chi^2$ of 0.4, characterized by parameters $a=0.39 \pm 0.03$ and $c=0.18 \pm 0.03$. \Cref{fig:alpha_vs_lambda} showcases the behavior of the relation.
+Since the accretion regime is supossed to switch at $\log~\lambda_\mathrm{EDD}$\,$=$\,$-2$, we anchor $b$\,$=$\,$0.01$.
+The fit yields a $\chi^2_\mathrm{red}$ of 1.39, characterized by parameters $a=0.55 \pm 0.02$ and $c=0.14 \pm 0.02$. \Cref{fig:alpha_vs_lambda} showcases the behavior of the relation.

 This outcome is consistent with the UV/X-ray correlation depicted in \cref{fig:2kev_vs_2500}, suggesting a stable ratio between these emissions and a uniform $\alpha_\mathrm{ox}$.
 Whereas in conventional QSOs, variations in accretion rates can modify the big blue bump across the UV-optical spectrum, in the low-luminosity regime, the accretion flows predominantly generate the optical/UV photons.
 This process involves the inverse Compton scattering of soft synchrotron photons by hot electrons within the ADAF, a phenomenon governed more by magnetic field dynamics than by mass influx into the flow.